 - High sodium intake

 - Potassium deprivation

-- Chronic conditions like sleep apnea, kidney disease, and diabetes
+- Chronic conditions such as sleep apnea and diabetes

 - Certain medications